madebycaliper/grunt-wp-deploy-boilerplate/README.md

 * `db_pass` : The password for the above SQL database user.
 This password will also probably be defined in your `wp-config.php` file, unless you have a non-traditional `wp-config` setup.

-## Setting up your Gruntfile
+### Setting up your Gruntfile

 The only thing you really need to change in the `Gruntfile.coffee` file included here is the `theme_name` property.
-Change this to match the folder in which you're developing your theme. **_It must be the same on the local and all the remote servers_**
+Change this to match the folder in which you're developing your theme.

+:loudspeaker: &nbsp; _**Note :** It must be the same on the local and all the remote servers_

 ```coffee
   require('load-grunt-config')(grunt,